 Families can see how they will benefit at www.education.gov.au/eccc

 MORE FLEXIBLE PARENTAL LEAVE

-The Government will enable parents more flexibility in accessing Government-funded Parental Leave Pay.
+The Government will provide parents with more flexibility in accessing Government-funded Parental Leave Pay.

-For the first time families will be able to split their Government funded Parental Leave Pay into blocks of leave, allowing them to work in between.
+For the first time families will be able to split their Government-funded Parental Leave Pay into blocks of leave, allowing them to work more flexibly at times that suit.

 This will make returning to work much more flexible.

 We are also extending the work test rules so more women are eligible for Government-funded Parental Leave Pay.

 The Morrison Government is determined to keep women and children in Australia safe at home, safe on our streets and safe online.

 Since 2013, we have invested $840 million on programs that directly support women and children who are victims of, or at risk of, domestic, family and sexual violence.